Download Careers360 App

 UPSC IAS Vacancies 2025

-The UPSC will release the IAS vacancy in the official notification.
+The UPSC announced the IAS vacancy in the official notification.
 Candidates who successfully clear all three levels of the UPSC IAS exam 2025 will be eligible to occupy a government post within the UPSC CSE 2025 vacancy.
 In the tables below, candidates can find details regarding category wise vacancies of UPSC IAS 2025 as well as previous years vacancy trends.

 UPSC Civil Services Vacancy- Previous years’ vacancies